-- Never mix alcohol, drugs or be impaired when lighting or shooting fireworks.
+- Never mix alcohol or drugs or be impaired when lighting or shooting fireworks.

 - Fireworks may be fun for you, but be polite and understanding that some people and pets are afraid of fireworks.
 Be respectful and use good common sense when setting off fireworks, it is a privilege not a right and can be taken away if rules are not followed.

-More pets go missing on the fourth of July than any other day of the year.
-The Ankeny Police Department, along with the American Veterinary Medical Association, offer the following tips to keep your pets safe.
+More pets go missing on the Fourth of July than on any other day of the year.
+The Ankeny Police Department, along with the American Veterinary Medical Association, offers the following tips to keep your pets safe.

-- Leave your pet at home when you go to parties, fireworks displays, parades and other gatherings.
-Loud fireworks, unfamiliar places and crowds can all be very frightening to pets, and there’s great risk of pets becoming spooked and running away.
+- Leave your pet at home when you go to parties, fireworks displays, parades, and other gatherings.
+Loud fireworks, unfamiliar places, and crowds can all be very frightening to pets, and there's a great risk of pets becoming spooked and running away.